 Government regulatory and licensing organisations would benefit from adopting a peer platform.
 These organisations must become more proactive partners focused on the success of their business community—while still protecting public welfare.
 They are trying, but many are still looking digital, not being digital.

 Public service executives are already preparing for greater ecosystem collaboration.
-Most public service executives (94 percent) believe the volume of data exchanged with partners will increase.6 It may be the right approach to address complicated policy issues that cannot be handled by a single service provider (e.g., youth unemployment and training).
+Many public service executives (65 per cent) believe the volume of data exchanged with partners will significantly increase.6 It may be the right approach to address complicated policy issues that cannot be handled by a single service provider (e.g., youth unemployment and training).

 The crowdsourcing platform is a collaborative and innovation-focused approach in which governments openly collaborate with citizens, companies, other government organisations or NGOs.
 In this approach, government serves as an orchestrator or hub for ecosystem collaboration, but with largely undefined roles for participants.
 This platform is best suited for countries in which new policy issues demand innovative problem solving with civil society.

 Examples include crowdsourcing platforms that invite ideas and expertise on highly complex issues, such as the USAID Grand Challenge for fighting the Ebola epidemic or UNHCR's open platform, "UNHCR Ideas," which invites ideas for improving the lives of refugees.

 Also, the U.S. Internal Revenue Service (IRS) provides free online tax assistance and e-file options to taxpayers under a defined income threshold.
 Rather than taking the time and resources to develop these apps itself, the IRS has certified existing apps developed by several private companies and makes the tools accessible through IRS.gov.
 Qualified individuals can use free fillable online forms, download commercial tax preparation software and connect with authorized e-file tax preparers from the IRS managed platform.7